kubeflow/spark-operator/README.md

 ## Project Status

-**Project status:** *alpha*
+**Project status:** *beta*

-The Kubernetes Operator for Apache Spark is still under active development.
-Backward compatibility of the APIs is not guaranteed for alpha releases.
+The Kubernetes Operator for Apache Spark is under active development, but backward compatibility of the APIs is guaranteed for beta releases.

+**If you are currently using the `v1alpha1` version of the APIs in your manifests, please update them to use the `v1beta1` version by changing `apiVersion: "sparkoperator.k8s.io/v1alpha1"` to `apiVersion: "sparkoperator.k8s.io/v1beta1"`.**

 Customization of Spark pods, e.g., mounting arbitrary volumes and setting pod affinity, is currently experimental and implemented using a Kubernetes
 [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which became beta in Kubernetes 1.9.